MichaelGait/Cosmological-parameters/README.md

 # Cosmological-parameters
-Numerical estimation of the cosmological parameters using data from HST cluster supernova survey
+Numerical estimation of the cosmological parameters using data obtained from the Hubble Space Telescope (Project: Cluster supernova survey)